Coddle

 The dish is braised in the stock produced by boiling the pieces of bacon and sausages.
 The dish is cooked in a pot with a well-fitting lid in order to steam the ingredients left uncovered by the broth.
-Sometimes raw sliced potato is added, but traditionally is eaten with bread.
+Sometimes raw sliced or diced potato is added, but traditionally is eaten with bread.
 The only seasonings are usually salt, pepper, and occasionally parsley.

 Etymology

 The name comes from the verb coddle, meaning to cook food in water below boiling (see coddled egg), which in turn derives from caudle, which comes from the French term meaning ‘to boil gently, parboil or stew’.

 Significance in Irish popular culture

 Because coddle is seen as particular to Dublin, and because of its unappetising appearance to those who have not seen it before, many Dubliners are defensive of the dish.
 As with other controversial national dishes such as casu martzu, escargot or hákarl, enthusiasts take the revulsion of the uninitiated as a point of pride—in particular, many coddle enthusiasts see browning the sausages as an unacceptable cop-out.